Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/006-Asynchronous-JavaScript.md

 console.log("After");

 function getUser(id, callback) {
-  setTimeout(() => {
+  // Mocking an asynchronous operation (e.g., reading data from an API or database) setTimeout(() => {
     console.log("Reading a user from a database");
     callback({ id: id, gitHubUsername: "mosh" });